ttscoff/doing/README.md

 `doing finish` by itself is the same as `doing done` by itself.
 It adds `@done(timestamp)` to the last entry.
 It also accepts a numeric argument to complete X number of tasks back in history.
 Add `-a` to also archive the affected entries.

+`doing finish` also provides an `--auto` flag, which you can use to set the end time of any entry to 1 minute before the start time of the next.
+Running a command such as `doing finish --auto 10` will go through the last 10 entries and sequentially update any without a `@done` tag with one set to the time just before the next entry in the list.

+As mentioned above, `finish` also accepts `--back "2 hours"` (sets the date from time now minus interval) or `--took 30m` (sets the date from time started plus interval) so you can accurately add times to completed tasks, even if you don't do it in the moment.

 `tag` adds one or more tags to the last entry, or specify a count with `-c X`.
 Tags are specified as basic arguments, separated by spaces.
 For example:

     doing tag -c 3 client cancelled